helio-training/fs-corejs-functions-arguments/README.md

 A function's parameters are defined when the function declaration or expression is created.
 The parameters are placed inside the `()`.

-Value and kind are below are example of named parameters.
+Value and kind (below) are examples of named parameters.

 ```js